wacncontent/CustomizeTool/removeCommentOutput2/articles/active-directory/active-directory-aadconnectsync-configure-filtering.md

 **To configure organizational-unit–based filtering, perform the following steps:**

-1. Log on to the computer that is running Azure AD Connect Sync by using an account that is a member of the **ADSyncAdmins** security group.
+1. Log on to the computer that is running Azure AD Connect sync by using an account that is a member of the **ADSyncAdmins** security group.

 2. On **Start**, tap or click **Synchronization Service** to open the **Synchronization Service Manager**.<br>